 The Master of Public Administration (MPA) degree at George Mason University's Schar School of Policy and Government is offered on both a part-time and full-time basis on the Arlington, Virginia campus.
-The program can be completed on a full-time basis in four semesters.
 Classes are primarily held on campus with some online coursework available.
-There are two paths to degree completion:
+There are two pathways to degree completion:

 CONCENTRATIONS IN THE MPA PROGRAM

-Within the MPA program, students can tailor their studies to align with their interests by pursuing one of the following optional program concentrations.
+Within the MPA program, students in the traditional pathway can tailor their studies to align with their interests by pursuing one of the following optional program concentrations.

 Administration of Justice